 - Lanoxin (digoxin)

 Eventually, your doctor will likely transition these intravenous medications to an oral formulation that will be taken multiple times a day.

-Depending on your risk factors for blood clots and if your heart rhythm returns to normal following medication or cardioversion (e.g., history of heart failure, hypertension, advanced age, diabetes, stroke), your doctor may also start you on an oral blood thinner medication such as Coumadin (warfarin) to decrease your risk of stroke.
+Depending on your risk factors for blood clots and if your heart rhythm returns to normal following medication or cardioversion (e.g. history of heart failure, hypertension, advanced age, diabetes, stroke), your doctor may also start you on an oral blood thinner medication such as Coumadin (warfarin) to decrease your risk of stroke.

-Warfarin interacts with a host of medications and foods (e.g., spinach).
-This medication also needs to be monitored very closely with regular blood tests – therefore, a lot of patients are started on newer oral anticoagulants such as:
+Warfarin interacts with a host of medications and foods (e.g. spinach).
+This medication also needs to be monitored very closely with regular blood tests – therefore, most patients are started on newer oral anticoagulants such as:

-Occasionally, your cardiologist may attempt to bring your heart back to normal rhythm instead of simply reducing your heart rate.
-Before attempting this, they may have to perform a transesophageal echocardiogram to check if the abnormal heart rhythm from atrial fibrillation has resulted in a blood clot in the left atrium.
+Occasionally, your cardiologist may attempt to bring your heart back to a normal rhythm instead of simply reducing your heart rate.
+Before attempting this, they may have to perform a transesophageal echocardiogram to check if the abnormal heart rhythm from atrial fibrillation has resulted in a blood clot forming within the heart.
 This procedure is performed under mild sedation, and a camera is directed down your esophagus to get a better view of the chambers of the heart that these blood clots typically form in.
 This is important because returning the heart to a normal rhythm while a blood clot is present can lead to that blood clot leaving the heart and causing a stroke.

 Cases that are refractory to medical therapy may require the use of interventional procedures such as cardiac ablation.
 During this procedure, your cardiologist will access your heart through an artery in the groin or arm.
 They will then attempt to cauterize the area of your heart that is responsible for the electrical currents leading to atrial fibrillation.